Central Montessori School

 After school program: 3:00 p.m. – 6:00 p.m. (additional fee will be charged)

 4.1 The school may take various pictures and videos through the course of the school year that may be displayed in the school.
 These activities may range from class trips to various activities the children participate in throughout the week.
-These pictures will NOT be used to any other purpose than school use, such as posters within the school or Open House videos for viewing by potential new students and their parents/guardians.
+These pictures will NOT be used for any other purpose than school use, such as posters within the school or Open House videos for viewing by potential new students and their parents/guardians.

 4.2 The school is licensed under the Department of Social Services Community Care Licensing Division and abides by the Department’s Licensing Laws.
 Therefore parents should note that this department holds the right to come into the school for inspections at anytime.
 They may look at your child’s files and possibly interview your child without asking for parental consent.